Stutimp/The-Pewlett-Hackard-Legacy-Unveiling-Employee-Histories-through-SQL/README.md

 - Data Engineering.
 - Data Analysis.

-**For the Data Modeling part**, I first went to Quick Database diagrams (Quick DBD)https://app.quickdatabasediagrams.com/#/ and created DB schema diagram with it using all the provided six csv files.
+**For the Data Modeling part**, First I did my analysis using python codes inside jupyter notebook, where I found out data types of the tables and looked for columnns in the tables which are eligible to be the primary key in their respective tables.
+After getting some valuable insights from my jupyter notebook analayis using python codes, then I went to Quick Database diagrams (Quick DBD)https://app.quickdatabasediagrams.com/#/ and created DB schema diagram with it using all the provided six csv files.
 I saved the diagram in .png format and also exported into pgAdmin4 and made a sql file named as, 'schema sql'.

 **For the Data Engineering part**,On the pgAdmin4 I modified the exported codes little differently to improve the readability while specifying the data types, primary keys, foreign keys, and other constraints.
 I created the tables in the correct order to handle the foreign keys.